Aquaveo/xmsgrid/Doxygen/DoxygenMainpage.md

 Introduction {#XmsugridIntroduction}
 ------------

-xmsgrid is a spatial interpolation library used in xms libraries and products.
+xmsgrid is a grid geometry library used in xms libraries and products.

 <table align="center" border="0">
   <tr>